SUCCESS: Students publish and win awards

 Kathie Jacobson's story "Newtown" appeared in the October 2013 issue of Sassafras Literary Magazine.
 Kathie is a San Francisco Intermediate Workshop student.

 Cecile Barlier has had several publications.
+Her story "Polish Dusk" is forthcoming in The Saint Ann's Review.
 Her story "Forgetting" appears in the 4th issue of The Literary Journal of Lindenwood University.
 "Wednesdays of the Japanese Wave" appears in the spring 2014 issue of Serving House Journal.
 Her story "The Door Test" appears in the May 2013 issue of Amarillo Bay, "Final Grand Jete" appears in the April 2013 issue of Knee-Jerk Magazine, "Full of Grace" appears in the Spring 2013 issue of The Tower Journal, and "A Gypsy's Book of Revelation" was nominated for a 2015 Pushcart Prize.
 Cecile is a San Francisco Advanced Workshop student.

 Taymiya R. Zaman's story "Thirst," which won the 3rd prize in Narrative Magazine's Spring 2012 short story contest, will appear in the 2014 Pushcart Prize anthology.
 Taymiya is a San Francisco workshop student.